kedube/esphome_remote/README.md

 3. **Update Home Assistant entities** (if needed):
    - Edit `ha_entities.h` to match your Home Assistant entities
-   - The default configuration includes numerous entities for several classification of devices: Lights, Climate, Music, Automations, & Weather
+   - The default configuration includes numerous entities for several classification of devices: Lights, Switches, Climate, Locks, Music, Automations, & Weather

 4. **Compile and upload** to your ESP32